brvier/gedit_flake8/README.md

 Thanks to
 ---------

-* Simon Sapin : for async patch and fix fix redundant calls
+* Simon Sapin : for async patch, fix redundant calls, and python3 support for gedit 3.8